The Principals

 Bob’s a benign landlord and this is an adequate environment for my purposes: a single, spacious rectangle with a Spartan kitchen at one corner across from a functional bathroom enclosed within an expedient-looking plywood closet.
 The whole place isn’t pretty and needs work.
 Like me.

 Notice how the walls are bare, except for over there in the corner where my workstation monitors fan out like a pair of mismatched wings.
-There, between the windows.
+There, mounted over the windows.
 Yeah, those are windows.
-I could look out of them if I wanted.
+I could look out of them if I wanted to.
 Same over the sink, but I’d have to take down sheets of aluminum foil to do it.
-Also, I’m out of Scotch tape to put them back up and don’t need the aggravation.
+Also, I’m out of Scotch tape to put them back up and I just don’t need the aggravation.

 What’s out there?
 Schadenfreude Theater, mostly.